fhirfactory/pegacorn/README.md

+# DRICATS
-# DRICATS: Distributed/Resilience Integration, Collaboration and Tasking Services
+## Distributed/Resilience Integration, Collaboration and Tasking Services

 An FHIR Based Integration and Collaboration Framework